-- Surplus Contract.
-In June 2001, we were awarded the original Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
+Surplus Contract.
+In June 2001, we were awarded the first Surplus Contract, a competitive-bid exclusive contract under which we acquire, manage and sell all usable DoD surplus personal property turned into the DLA Disposition Services.
 Surplus property generally consists of items determined by the DoD to be no longer needed, and not claimed for reuse by, any federal agency, such as computers, electronics, office supplies, scientific and medical equipment, aircraft parts, clothing and textiles.
-On November 6, 2008, the DoD extended the original Surplus Contract through December 17, 2008, the original Contract wind down period was completed during fiscal year 2010.
 We responded to a RFP from the DLA Disposition Services regarding a renewal of the Surplus Contract, and we were awarded the contract.
-We executed the new Contract on December 18, 2008.
-The new Surplus Contract was to expire in February 2014.
-The DoD has initiated a Request for Proposal (RFP) for the next Surplus Contract.
-In January 2014, the DoD awarded the Company with a follow-on contract to extend the terms of the Surplus Contract for a base term of ten months with two one-month renewal option periods.
-Revenue from our Surplus Contract (including buyer premiums) accounted for approximately 24.5% of our total revenue for the three months ended December 31, 2013.
-The property sold under our Surplus Contract accounted for approximately 12.7% of our GMV for the three months ended December 31, 2013. - Scrap Contract.
-In June 2005, we were awarded a competitive-bid exclusive contract under which we acquire, manage and sell substantially all scrap property of the DoD turned into the DLA Disposition Services.
-Scrap property generally consists of items determined by the DoD to have no use beyond their base material content, such as metals, alloys, and building materials.
-We were required to pay \$5.7 million to the DoD in fiscal 2005 for the right to manage the operations and remarket scrap material in connection with the Scrap Contract.
-Following the DoD's exercise of all three renewal options, the Scrap Contact expires in June 2015.
-Revenue from our Scrap Contract (including buyer premiums) accounted for approximately 16.0% of our total revenue for the three months ended December 31, 2013.
-The property sold under our Scrap Contract accounted for approximately 8.3% of our GMV for the three months ended December 31, 2013.
+We executed the second Contract on December 18, 2008.
+The second Surplus Contract was to expire in February 2014.
+In January 2014, the DoD awarded the Company with a follow-on contract to extend the terms of the second Surplus Contract for a base term of ten months with two one-month renewal option periods.
+The DoD, in accordance with the award of the next (third) surplus contract, split the contract into a rolling stock and a non-rolling stock contract, with bidding on these two surplus contracts held on April 1 and 2, 2014.
+On April 1, 2014, we were the high bidder for the nonrolling stock surplus contract with a bid equal to 4.35% of the DoD's original acquisition value (OAV).
+Later this month, the DoD is expected to formally award the contract.
+The non-rolling stock surplus contract has a base term of two years with four one-year renewal options.
+Following the bidding event on April 2, 2014 for the DoD rolling stock contract, we withdrew from the live auction bidding for this contract.
+Bidding reached a level that we determined would be economically unsustainable under the terms of the new contract, jeopardizing the high level of service we have historically provided the agency client.
+Final contract awards are subject to a protest period and a pre-award survey by the DoD regarding the bidder's ability to satisfactorily perform the work in accordance with their technical proposal submitted in step-one of the solicitation.
+Revenue from our second Surplus Contract (including buyer premiums) accounted for approximately 30.1% and 27.4% of our total revenue for the three and six months ended March 31, 2014.
+The property sold under our second Surplus Contract accounted for approximately 17.0% and 14.8% of our GMV for the three and six months ended March 31, 2014.

-Under the new Surplus Contract, as amended, we are obligated to purchase all DoD surplus property at 1.8% of Disposition Services' original acquisition value.
-The DoD has broad discretion to determine what property will be made available for sale to us under the new Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.
+Under the second Surplus Contract, as amended, we are obligated to purchase all DoD surplus property at 1.8% of Disposition Services' original acquisition value.
+The DoD has broad discretion to determine what property will be made available for sale to us under the second Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.
+The Surplus property flow from the DoD continues to be higher than historical levels.
+The mix of property has shifted to lower value smaller unit items, requiring us to rent more space, increase the number of shifts in our distribution centers, and increase our staff.
+During the three months ended March 31, 2014, our inventory acquired under the second Surplus Contract increased significantly as a result of a surge of property provided by the DoD.